Yukeshwar/FinalProject-/README.md

+Milestone 4:

+This project draws inspiration from The Godfather, a film that holds immense personal significance as it was one of the first movies I watched with my grandfather.
+The project simulates themes of power, loyalty, and family through an interactive digital-physical experience.
+By combining game mechanics, physical components, and symbolic visuals, it creates an immersive narrative-driven interaction.

+Description of External Data or Libraries

+p5.js: Utilized for rendering visual elements, including the map, family portrait, and interactive regions.

+p5.sound.js: Enables background music playback and sound effects, such as the Godfather theme and buzzer sounds during gameplay.

+p5.serial.js: Facilitates communication between the software and physical components via serial data.
+These libraries serve as the foundation for integrating visuals, sounds, and hardware interactivity seamlessly into the project.

+Description of Sensors, Output Components, and Mechanisms

+Mini Servo Motor: Functions as a seconds clock, where 180° rotation equals 60 seconds, providing a dynamic visual component.

+Two Potentiometers: Adjust the money and manpower levels in the game, with values represented visually on-screen.

+Two Buttons:
+Button 1: Connected to a red LED and buzzer; triggers attacks that convert rival regions to player-controlled green.
+Button 2: Connected to a green LED; ends conversations and adds cracks to the family portrait.

+Two LEDs: Provide real-time feedback for player decisions:
+Red LED: Indicates aggressive actions.
+Green LED: Symbolizes forgiveness or resolution.

+Buzzer: Provides auditory feedback during aggressive actions, adding tension to the gameplay.
+These components enhance the immersive experience, connecting the software with tangible interactions.

+Reference Images, Texts, and Projects

+Images: The project incorporates thematic visuals inspired by The Godfather, including the family portrait and a region-based map.

+Texts: Conversations with rivals are derived from The Godfather's memorable quotes, adapted to fit the gameplay narrative.

+Relevance of the Project

+How It Relates to Readings
+This project aligns with themes of control, conflict, and sacrifice, frequently explored in literature and cinema.
+The interactive gameplay simulates moral dilemmas and the ripple effects of decisions on power and personal relationships.

+Connection to Society
+The project reflects societal struggles in balancing ambition and family values.
+It challenges players to reflect on the cost of success, symbolized by cracks on the family portrait as power expands.

+Why It Is Important to Me
+The Godfather holds deep personal significance, symbolizing cherished moments with my grandfather.
+This project is a creative homage to those memories while also exploring the film's enduring themes of loyalty and sacrifice.

+Feedback from User Testing
+User testing offered valuable insights that shaped the project:

+Gameplay Timing: Users noted that region transitions felt too quick.
+The delay for rival regions to turn green was adjusted, improving pacing and tension.

+Symbolism of Cracks: Testers appreciated the addition of cracks on the family portrait, finding it a compelling representation of the trade-offs between power and family.

+Audio Integration: Players enjoyed the Godfather theme's integration but suggested including a mouse-controlled feature to toggle music, which was implemented.

+This project blends thematic inspiration, user interactivity, and physical components to deliver a meaningful experience.
+Through a narrative tied closely to The Godfather, it offers a reflection on the cost of ambition and the delicate balance between power and relationships.
+Feedback from users refined the gameplay, ensuring it resonates with both emotional and interactive depth.

 Milestone 3:

 The project aimed to simulate territory control, betrayal, and forgiveness through an interactive experience using Arduino and p5.js.
 The prototype successfully integrates hardware components with visual elements, providing real-time updates and feedback.
 The development work involved creating a sketch file for visualizing the gameplay, writing the Arduino code to control the hardware, and connecting the two via serial communication.